lexandro/integration/README.md

-# AppDirect integration PoC
+# integration PoC

 ## Intro

-Sample app to demonstrate AppDirect integration by Robert Stern based on Java 8, MongoDB and Spring Boot.
+Sample app to demonstrate some integration based on Java 8, MongoDB and Spring Boot.

 ## How to build